 The gathering will happen through the internet platform called Zoom.

-In order to participate on 5.01, please register under the following link:
+In order to participate, please register under the following link:

 Join us for a series of reading sessions dedicated to the artistic practice of Black Quantum Futurism!
 Together we will analyze texts, listen to music and explore the visuality of the collective’s fascinating work.
 Black Quantum Futurism is an interdisciplinary creative practice between Camae Ayewa and Rasheedah Phillips.
 Founded in 2014, it weaves quantum physics, afrofuturism, and Afrodiasporic concepts of time, ritual, text, and sound to present innovative works and tools offering practical ways to escape negative temporal loops, oppression vortexes, and the digital matrix.
 The research projects of BQF focus on the recovery, collection and preservation of communal memories, histories and stories to develop and enact a new spatio-temporal consciousness.
 The collective has created many community-based projects, performances, experimental music projects, installations, workshops, books, short films and zines, including the award-winning Community Futures Lab.